nazarabdullah-dev/order_mn/ReadMe.md

 ### 3. Sync Gradle
 Once the project is open, Android Studio will prompt you to sync Gradle.
 Click "Sync Now" to download the necessary dependencies.
 ### 4. Build the Project
-Build the project by selecting "Build" > "Rebuild Project" from the menu.
+Build the project by selecting "Build" > "Rebuild Project/Assemble project" from the menu.
 This will compile the code and ensure everything is set up correctly.
 ### 5. Run the Application
 Connect your Android device or start an emulator.
 Click the "Run" button in Android Studio to install and run the application on your device/emulator.